-- Foreshadowing: Shortly before that, the Doctor notes that it "feels different this time."
+- Shortly before he regenerates, the Doctor notes that it "feels different this time."
 Perhaps a warning of a regeneration about to go awry and foist upon us the horrors of Six's characterization?

 - Gadgeteer Genius: For once, the Doctor's not the only one - Sharaz Jek has his android creations.